 Buying Land to Build a House: What You Need to Know

-Building your own home is something a lot of people genuinely want to do.
-Nearly 100,000 people in England have registered their interest in self-builds since 2016, but councils have only approved plots for around 63,000 of them, leaving around 36,000 people still unable to see their dream home come into being.
+Nearly 100,000 people in England have registered their interest in building their own home since 2016, but councils have only approved plots for around 63,000 of them, leaving around 36,000 people still unable to see their dream home come into being.

 The thing is, buying land to build a house isn’t like a regular home purchase, as there’s more than needs to be checked and organised, and more things that can go wrong.
 Having an expert to guide you is certainly wise.